What if everything you thought you knew about keto protein consumption was wrong?

 In this case, you may want to try a high-protein ketogenic diet, which some daily lifters swear by.

 - 60% of calories from fat

-Since we’re all about using accurate numbers to find your protein intake first, bodybuilders may be able to up their multiplying factor to between 1.2 and 2.0 when they’re in ketosis.
+Since it’s important to use accurate numbers to find your protein intake first, bodybuilders may be able to up their multiplying factor to between 1.2 and 2.0 when they’re in ketosis.

-So going back to our example, that 200-pound person with 140 pounds of LBM can eat between 168–280g of protein each day if they’re working out a ton and want to pack on more muscle mass.
+Going back to the previous example, that 200-pound person with 140 pounds of LBM can eat between 168-280 grams of protein each day if they’re working out a lot and want to pack on more muscle mass.

 Even though you shouldn’t be scared of GNG, you also shouldn’t eat more protein than your body needs either.